Armed forces training and education officers help to provide learning and development opportunities for serving personnel

-A training and education officer in the armed forces is a commissioned officer with management, educational and personnel duties, who is responsible for education and training support within one of the three armed services.
-They're often responsible for specialist or technical training.
+As an armed forces training and education officer, you'll be a commissioned military officer responsible for education and training support within one of the three armed services (Royal Navy, British Army, Royal Air Force).
+As well as teaching, managing and personnel duties, you might be responsible for specialist or technical training.

-Officers must also prepare their team, ensuring their readiness to fulfil their roles in the armed forces, directing them when circumstances demand action, and using their skills and competence.
+You must also prepare your team, ensuring they are ready to fulfil their roles with the forces, directing them when circumstances demand action and use of their skills and competence.

-Training and education officers are often located at education and training centres within military bases, or cover a geographical area.
+You'll be based at education and training centres within military bases or will be tasked with covering a specific geographical area.

-There will also be occasions when they'll be required to fulfil field operational roles.
+You may be occasionally required to fulfil field operational roles.

-- instructing in subjects, including military studies, engineering and management, from the most basic level right through to technical and/or degree-level work;
+- instructing in subjects, including military studies, engineering and management, from the most basic level right through to technical and/or degree level

-- coordinating language training, perhaps including EFL (English as a Foreign Language) training for officers, and other ranks from the armed forces of other countries;
+- coordinating language training, perhaps including English as a foreign language (EFL) training for officers and other ranks from the armed forces of other countries

 - supporting the education and training of the families of staff.